 - Staff Report and Recommendation to Initiate Bay Plan Amendment 3-19 to supplement Bay Plan Amendment No. 1-17 by adding a map policy to Bay Plan Map 4, regarding completion of the Middle Harbor Enhancement Project at the Port of Oakland (PDF).

 - Notice of Revision of Scope - March 13, 2019

-- Staff Report and Recommendation to Revise the Scope of Bay Plan Amendment No. 1-17 Concerning Amendment of Various Sections of the Bay Plan to Address Bay Fill in Habitat Projects, Associated Natural Resource and Dredging Policies, Shoreline Protection Policies, and Major Conclusions and Policies - March 7, 2019
+- Staff Report and Recommendation to Revise the Scope of Bay Plan Amendment No. 1-17 Concerning Amendment of Various Sections of the Bay Plan to Address Bay Fill in Habitat Projects, Associated Natural Resource and Dredging Policies, Shoreline Protection Policies, and Major Conclusions and Policies (PDF) - March 7, 2019

-Policies for a Rising Bay was developed from March 2015 to June 2016 to evaluate the Commission’s laws and policies in light of novel threats to the Bay presented by sea level rise and to determine whether changes are needed to help the region’s advancement of appropriate resilience and adaptation actions.
+Developed from March 2015 to June 2016 to evaluate the Commission’s laws and policies in light of novel threats to the Bay presented by sea level rise and to determine whether changes are needed to help the region’s advancement of appropriate resilience and adaptation actions.
 The Commission staff organized a steering committee composed of over 30 stakeholders representing public, private, and non-governmental organizations to ensure a broad and collaborative review of the Commission’s laws, policies, and regulations.
 Working together with steering committee members and other interested parties, the Commission staff analyzed BCDC’s existing laws and policies through one-on-one interviews, case studies, and a series of meetings and discussions.
 This process resulted in the identification of four overarching policy issues, where BCDC’s policies were found to be inadequate regarding risks associated with rising sea level: